Emilio Changco

 Emilio Changco was a pirate gang leader based out of Manila Bay in the Philippines.
-He specialized in piracy-for-order, where a client hires the Changco Gang to seize then remove its cargo and then sell the ship.
+He specialized in piracy-for-order, where a client hires the Changco Gang to seize the ship, remove the clients cargo, and then sell the ship.
 Changco was eventually captured and imprisoned by Philippine authorities.
 In 1992 he was killed by law-enforcement agents under circumstances which have been characterised as suspicious.
 Philippine government officials claim he was shot while trying to escape from the New Bilibid Prison, although the fact that he was disabled and used a cane raised suspicions about the official claim.